 On Being Addicted To Unrequited Love: Let Him Go, Sis

-It’s another Valentine’s Day.
+It’s another holiday season.
 You’ve tried your best to forget that it was coming up---you didn’t want to get your hopes up.
 You didn’t bother mentioning it to him because maybe he’s trying to surprise you.
 He hasn’t told you to make any plans but you a bought a dress, got waxed, got a mani/pedi and made a makeup appointment anyway, just in case.
-I mean, if you’re going to be out with him on the national holiday of love, you’re going to look your best.
+I mean, if you’re going to be out with him on a national holiday, you’re going to look your best.
 Who knows, he may even put you in his IG story (you know he’s hella private so posting a picture would have too many people in his “business”).
 After last year’s disappointment, he owes you one.
 But, somehow, in all of this premature excitement, there is a small nagging voice inside of you that won’t stop asking, “why would today be any different?”----if you’ve been his sometime “situation” since day one, why would he change his tune now?

 He won’t.
 He never will.